jitendrakansal/buildcode-mobile/exercises/ex3/README.md

 :clock4: 10 minutes

 In this exercise, you will learn how to enhance an MDK App using GenAI via Joule Assistant, available in the SAP Build Code development environment.
-You will generate an MDK page, action, and i18n resources in an existing MDK project using the Joule functionality in the Build Code.
+You will generate an MDK page in an existing MDK project using the Joule functionality in the Build Code.

  - [Exercise 3.1 - Generate a new MDK Page Displaying a Customer List](#exercise-31---generate-a-new-mdk-page-displaying-a-customer-list)
 - [Exercise 3.2 - Navigate to the New Customer List Page](#exercise-32---navigate-to-the-new-customer-list-page)